TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/classes.rst

 *Attribute references* use the standard syntax used for all attribute references in Python: ``obj.name``.
-Valid attribute names are all the names that were in the class's namespace when the class object was created.
+Valid attribute names are all the names that were in the class's namespace when the kundi object was created.
 So, if the class definition looked like this::

-   class MyClass:
+   kundi MyClass:
        """A simple example class"""
        i = 12345